Pakistan play down Bumrah factor

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MANCHESTER: When Pakistan take the field at Old Trafford looking for their first World Cup win against old foes India on Sunday, one of the biggest hurdles they would most likely face is going to be Jasprit Bumrah.
+MANCHESTER: When Pakistan take the field at Old Trafford looking for their first World Cup win against old foes India tomorrow (Sunday), one of the biggest hurdles they would most likely face is going to be Jasprit Bumrah.

 The 25-year-old is regarded as one of the most lethal pacers in international cricket and could play a decisive role in the eagerly-awaited match against Pakistan, a team which relies too heavily on its top-order.